 "Let me see if I got this straight.
 This captain spent one week in this POW camp and now claims…"

 Ryan interrupted.
-"I wouldn't say claimed, more like he's concerned and wanted to bring it to our attention.
-Concerned that this Colonel Hogan is a collaborator, or brainwashed, or not capable of leading."
+"I wouldn't say claimed; more like he's concerned and wanted to bring it to our attention.
+He's concerned that this Colonel Hogan is a collaborator, or brainwashed, or not capable of leading."

 "And your take on this, Ryan?"

 "At first, I thought these allegations were ludicrous, but then I studied the report and conducted my own investigation.
 Spoke to some people on the sly, of course.
 I think it merits further investigation."